yulonghu/asf/README.md

 ### Compile for Linux/Unix/Mac

+Provide two installation methods.
-Use the following methods to install the extension:
+Select No.1, Use the following methods to install the extension:

 ```bash
 cd asf/travis
 sudo ./install -i /path/to/phpize -c /path/to/php-config
 ```

-PHP extension standard installation:
+Select No.2, PHP extension standard installation:

 ```bash
 cd asf